climaticzoning/simzoning/README.md

   - extensive automatic reports providing extensive documentation to stakeholder and facilitate quality assurance of every step of the process.
   - support to comparison with other zoning proposals by calculating MPMA based on shape files of other zoning proposals.

-### Running SimZoning from the pre-comliped executable release
+### Running SimZoning from the pre-compiled executable release
 **From Windows command line:**
 Go to the root folder of simzoning and start a new zoning analysis using: